Aerial view of Arwad Island

 Front of Glory — The Masterwork

 Composed "Jabhat al-Majd" (Front of Glory) — a poem by Iraq's greatest 20th-century poet, Mohammad Mahdi Al-Jawahiri.
-Sung by Mayada El-Hennawy with the Cairo Symphony Orchestra (100+ musicians and choir).
-Its music became the official Syrian television news theme for 13 consecutive years.
+Sung by Mayada El-Hennawy with the Cairo Symphony Orchestra (100+ musicians and choir), from which an excerpt was taken to become the signature theme of the official Syrian television news bulletin for 13 consecutive years.

 95